 In a Nutshell

 If you’re facing the WD external hard drive not spinning issue, you can follow the workarounds mentioned in this post to resolve the issue.
-However, it is recommended to approach a professional data recovery services provider, such as Stellar Data Recovery.
+However, it is recommended to approach a professional data recovery services provider, such as Stellar WD Hard Drive Recovery.
 They have profuse experience in recovering data from physically damaged external or internal hard drives, especially the WD HDDs.

 Related Blog Post: How to Recover Data from Western Digital My Book Live NAS Drive?